 We aren’t the only ones eating a carefully balanced diet — dairy cows do too!

 Baby calves are fed colostrum (a mother’s first milk) within the first 24 hours of when they’re born to ensure they get all of the antibodies, nutrients and minerals needed for a healthy start.
-For the following 60 days, they will drink milk or milk replacer (like baby formula).
+For the next 2-3 months, they will drink milk or milk replacer (like baby formula).

 The TMR is made in a big mixer like the one below.
 The TMR is important because it ensures cows get proper nutrition.
 Cows, just like kids, have a tendency to sort through their meal and pick out their favorite parts (like grain), so mixing and grinding the feed together ensures they get a properly balanced meal with every bite.

-And here’s a fun fact: Cows spend about 6.5 hours a day eating!
+And here’s a fun fact: Cows spend 3-5 hours a day eating!
 They consume about 100 pounds of feed and drink about a bathtub full of water (25-50 gallons) of water day.

 Dairy cows are great recyclers!
 They can turn inedible by-products from human food and fiber industries like citrus pulp, cottonseed and brewers grain into wholesome nutritious milk!